predIntNormSimultaneousK.RdCompute the value of \(K\) (the multiplier of estimated standard deviation) used

 \(m-1\) more observations must be taken.

-For the Modified California rule (rule="Modified.CA"
+For the Modified California rule (rule="Modified.CA"), with probability

 \((1-\alpha)100\%\), for each of the \(r\) future sampling occasions, either the